radiegtya/meteoris2/README.md

 - mizzao:bootstrap-3         3.2.0  HTML, CSS, and JS framework for developing ...
 - mizzao:timesync            0.2.2  NTP-style time synchronization between serv...
 - jquery                     1.0.0  Manipulate the DOM using CSS selectors
-- mrt:moment                 2.8.1  Moment.js, a JavaScript date library for da...
+- mrt:moment                 2.8.1  Momentjs, a JavaScript date library for da...
 - lepozepo:accounting        1.0.0  Accounting.js -  number, money and currency...

  ###YOU CAN VIEW THE ROADMAP OF METEORIS HERE
  https://trello.com/b/01SvtPLA/meteoris-roadmap